Acly/krita-ai-diffusion/doc/cloud-gpu.md

 ### Step 3: Select the template

 Runpod supports all kinds of workloads.
 To run a server for the Krita plugin, select "Stable Diffusion ComfyUI for Krita".
-Just typing "krita" into the search bar should find it.
+Just typing "krita" into the search bar should find it, or use [this link](https://runpod.io/gsc?template=8myumeqonw&ref=of4awcqw).
 Click _Continue_.

 ![](images/runpod-2.png)